neologd/mecab-ipadic-neologd/README.md

 ### Pros
 - Recorded about 2.07 million pairs(including duplicate entries) of surface/furigana(kana indicating the pronunciation of kanji) of the words such as the named entity that can not be tokenized correctly using default system dictionary of MeCab.
 - Update process of this dictionary will automatically run on development server.
-    - I'm planning to renew this dictionary in monthly beginning of the month and middle of the month.
+    - I'm planning to renew this dictionary at least updating twice weekly
+        - Every Monday and Thursday
 - When renewing by utilizing the language resources on Web, a new named entity can be recorded.
     - The resources are being utilized at present are as follows.
         - Dump data of hatena keyword